sreemoyee-chatterjee9/ADVANCED-PHYSICAL-DESIGN/README.md

 **Chip Package:**

 Packages are empty vessels into which the bare chip is placed.
 Tiny wires connect the leads on the package with the leads on the chip.
 Pin Location of the package are driven by ARUDINO Board that we are trying to design.
 The Chip at the center of the package.
 All the input signals coming from the outside will be trasferred to the chip via the wire connection.
 Following is the example of QFN 48 PIN Package \[7mm X 7mm\]:
 ![image](https://user-images.githubusercontent.com/123591219/214792447-edf8fe49-895e-45d7-8d79-127c49dc1b0f.png)

+The Chip sitting inside the package consists of various components.
+* PADS : Through pads, the signals can be sent inside/outside of the chip.
+* DIE : Die is the complete chip which gets manufactured on the silicon wafer.
+* Core : Core is where all the digital logic resides.